www.swap-bot.com

 The Quick Wish List

-I love Halloween, Hanukkah, Valentine's Day and Earth Day!
+I love Valentine's Day, Earth Day and Hanukkah!
 Hearts are appropriate year-round.

 I would love, love, love a mixed CD.
 My taste is eclectic but I haven't sought out much new music since my first son was born.
-Folk, alternative rock and world are my favorite genres, but almost anything goes--the only Christian music I like are Christmas carols, traditionals and medieval chanting.
+Folk, alternative rock and world are my favorite genres, but almost anything goes--the only Christian music I like would be Christmas carols, traditionals like Amazing Grace and medieval chanting.
+I love a playlist so I don't need to Shazam.

 I love art and appreciate beauty.
-Design-wise, think retro-whimsical-industrial-danish-modern.
+Design-wise, think retro industrial.
+Or flea market zen.
 I love vintage graphics and clean lines.
 Bamboo and steel.
 Orange, purple and blue-greens are my favorite colors, though I appreciate neutrals and rainbows.
-Cutesy animals, pastels, neons and dull colors are rarely appealing.
+Cutesy animals, pastels, neons and dull colors are NOT appealing.
+Flower images are not my thing, though I love real ones.

 Loves, Inspirations, Gratitude